thais-falbo/thais-falbo/README.md

 - 💼 Currently looking for work
 - 🔭 Learning back-end development with Node and NestJS
 - 📫 Reach me on [thaisfalbo@outlook.com](mailto:thaisfalbo@outlook.com)
-- 💬 Ask me about JS, design or anything related
 - ⚡Fun fact: I have 6 cats

 ## Skills